moteus/lua-lluv-qless/README.md

     if i == 0 then
       self:close()
-      return job:complete(done)
+      -- can just pass `done` as callback return job:complete(done)
     end
   end)

-  -- to handle messages form server we can EventEmiter API job:onAny(function(self, event, data)
+  -- to handle messages form server we can use EventEmiter API job:onAny(function(self, event, data)
     if event == 'lock_lost' then
       timer:close()